 From the real estate perspective, the purely legal implications are of significantly less importance than the effect on market conditions.
-Perhaps the biggest concern is whether the UK (and London in particular) will continue to attract inward investment and retain its appeal as a country in which to do business and where people from around the world want to live.
-This will depend in part on the extent to which the UK’s status is seen as dependent on its connection to the EU.
-Taking a more global view, it can be argued that the UK’s position is such that membership of the EU has limited relevance and that London will remain a true global city irrespective of Brexit.
+Perhaps the biggest concern is whether the UK (and London in particular) will continue to attract inward investment and retain its appeal as a country in which to do business and where people from around the world want to live and work.
+This will depend in part on the extent to which the UK's status is seen as dependent on its connection to the EU.
+Taking a more global view, it can be argued that the UK's position is such that membership of the EU has limited relevance and that London will remain a true global city irrespective of Brexit.

 II Time frame